Growing the next generation of civically engaged Californians

 CONFERENCES

-absence under the California Education Code.
-Delegates must attend conferences in
+Participation in Youth & Government programming constitutes an excused absence under the California Education Code.
+Delegates must attend conferences in full (no in-and-out privileges)

-Our program fee for the 2022-23 year is $1700.
+Our program fee for the 2025-26 year will be available soon, please check back.
 Financial assistance is available.

 We are committed to equal program access for all and are dedicated to ensuring the benefits of Y&G are available to every student in our community without regard to financial need.
 No delegate should ever drop out or refrain from joining because of financial concerns.
 If you want to do this program, we want you to do this program!